 Health, Wellbeing and Society

-Become a specialist in the fields of healthcare policy, societal resillience, and health and wellbeing.
-You analyze how health and wellbeing are influenced by societal and contextual structures, how health and wellbeing is distributed across Western societies, and how policy can improve health and wellbeing at micro-meso and macro-levels of society.
+Become a specialist in the fields of healthcare policy, societal resilience, and health and wellbeing.
+You will analyze how health and wellbeing are influenced by societal and contextual structures, how they are distributed across Western societies, and how policy can improve health and wellbeing at micro-meso and macro-levels of society.
+The Master Health, Wellbeing and Society is a track of the MSc Sociology.

 through Academic Collaborative Centers from TRANZO or at one of our partner organizations